paddeaux/radian/README.md

 ## **Running the Software**
 Running the tool will require installation of the necessary third-party packages including geopandas.
 The `radian.py` file must be run in the same directory as the `parameters.json` file.
 A detailed description of the running parameters and their expected values/limits is available [here](https://github.com/paddeaux/msc_rng/wiki/Parameters).

+The once the `parameters.json` file is listed in the same directory as `radian.py`, the tool can be executed by simply runningthe `radian.py` file from the command line.

 ## **Sample Run**

 Let's say we wish to generate a synthetic dataset representing *fast food restaurants* in **Glasgow**.
 We will generate 400 points, each with a phone number, opening & closing time, area code, and finally the name of the restaurant.
 The parameters used for this generation can be viewed [here](https://github.com/paddeaux/msc_rng/blob/main/glasgow_example.json).